emnify/product-docs/docs/portal/sims-and-devices/connected-devices.md

 To view all information about a device, navigate to [**Connected Devices**](https://portal.emnify.com/connected-devices), find it in the list, and select **Details**.

+See the [guide](/portal/connected-devices/how-to-get-device-information) which explains how to get device information.

 ### Useful terms